szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 }
 ```

 This is very simple.
 Every time we get an instruction of the form `F[A]`, we create a code fragment that consists of an instruction combined with an addtional instruction to log the instruction.

 We inject both these instructions into the free monad of the coproduct of the `F` and `EventOp` algebras.
+This is necessary because all operations in a sequence operations must belong to the same free monad, regardless of which algebra they belong to.
+The coproduct free monad is the smallest free monad that supports both `F` and `EventOp` instructions.

 Then if we start off with a program of type `Free[F, ?]` comprising a set of instructions in `F`, and interpret them using: